 Lodger is the thirteenth studio album by David Bowie, released in 1979.
 The third and final album of what critics and fans call the "Berlin Trilogy" of his Krautrock/post-punk albums (though most of the album was recorded in Switzerland or New York City).
 It also marks the end of his working relationship with Brian Eno.
-The two reunited later in his 1995 album Outside.
+The two reunited later for his 1995 album 1.
+Outside.

 - "Fantastic Voyage" (2:55)

 - "Yassassin" (4:10)

 - "DJ" (3:59)

 - "Red Money" (4:17)

 - "Look Back in Anger" (1988 version) (6:59)

 Life is a pop of the cherry, when you're a trope:

 - Bowie's "Berlin Trilogy" sometimes unofficially includes Iggy Pop's The Idiot due to Bowie's involvement and its sound.
 The first song on The Idiot is "Sister Midnight", and the final song of Lodger is "Red Money", a rewrite of "Sister Midnight".